CipherTheDev/GeoScanner/README.md

 ## Installation

-In order to install PyGeoIP, open up terminal and/or command prompt then type the following below.
+In order to install GeoScanner, open up terminal and/or command prompt then type the following below.

 ```bash
 pip install GeoScanner